adamdonahue/mimi-prototype/README.md

 # mimi-prototype
-Prototype of the Mimi chat application.
+Prototype of the Mimi web site.